 Caring for the Land

-Each expression of Scotch Whisky has its own character that reflects the landscape around it, with individual flavours coming from the grain and peat used in production.
-It is our responsibility to ensure that we use both these crucial raw materials carefully and responsibly, and we have specific targets in place to help with this.
+Each expression of Scotch Whisky has its own character that reflects the landscape around it, its flavour profiles influenced by crucial raw materials including grain, water, and in many cases, peat.
+It is our responsibility to ensure that we use these materials carefully and responsibly, and our work as the SWA helps to support best practice across the membership.

-We will extract peat responsibly and play an active role in conserving and restoring Scotland’s peatland by 2035.
-The industry uses a very small amount of peat from a handful of sites in Scotland, solely to impart barley with a distinctive smoky character during the malting process which is then used in certain whiskies to provide their unique flavour profile.
-Of course, peat also plays an important part in natural carbon storage, water quality and supporting biodiversity across Scotland and we are determined to play a key role in preserving and restoring this vital habitat.
-We will develop a Commitment to Responsible Peat Use outlining how our industry will deliver environmental net gain, and we will support the International Union for the Conservation of Nature (IUCN) UK Peatland Strategy 2040.
+Peatlands are one of Scotland’s most important carbon stores, as well as supporting water quality and improving biodiversity across the country.
+The Scotch Whisky industry also uses a small quantity of peat from a handful of sites in Scotland, solely to impart barley with a distinctive smoky character during the malting process.
+This is then used in certain whiskies to provide their unique flavour.
+As a user of peat, we are determined to play a key role in preserving and restoring this habitat however we can.
+Our Commitment to Responsible Peat Use, launched in 2023, outlines how our industry is extracting peat as responsibly as possible, using it efficiently, and driving peatland restoration.
+We support the International Union for the Conservation of Nature (IUCN) UK Peatland Strategy 2040 and work closely with a growing network of stakeholders to advocate for a better understanding of peatlands and to promote further restoration activity across the country.

 The launch of the Scotch Whisky Associations sector strategy, highlighting the ambition of its members to demonstrate responsible stewardship for the land, water, products and packing it uses, is very welcome.
 We look forward to working with the Association to help deliver the peatland conservation and restoration goals set out in the UK Peatland Strategy.